The Labia Puff: Not Even Our Vaginas Are Safe From Fillers – But There Are Serious Risks

 Clinics that provide only non-surgical cosmetic procedures need to do so in a "safe and suitable environment", according to patient information provided by the General Medical Council.
 There are regulatory bodies overseeing surgical procedures in England, Wales and Northern Ireland, but not non-surgical treatments.
 In Scotland, fillers are regulated by Healthcare Improvement Scotland.

-Professor Janice Rymer, consultant gynecologist and vice president of the Royal College of Obstetricians and Gynecologists (RCOG), told Refinery29 the association was "very concerned by reports of genital cosmetic procedures," including labia fillers and vaginal rejuvenation.
+Professor Janice Rymer, consultant gynaecologist and vice president of the Royal College of Obstetricians and Gynaecologists (RCOG), told Refinery29 the association was "very concerned by reports of genital cosmetic procedures," including labia fillers and vaginal rejuvenation.
 "Complications may include infection, scarring, disfigurement and altered sensation of the labia, which may interfere with normal sexual function."

 Like all cosmetic procedures, there are risks associated with labia fillers, and because of the "significant lack of peer-reviewed medical research on the safety and efficacy of these procedures," doctors are unable to advise patients on the risks or long-term consequences, Professor Rymer added.